ocaml-bench/notes/profiling_notes.md

 valgrind --tool=callgrind --fn-skip=_init --fn-skip=caml_c_call -- program-to-run program-arguments
 ```

-Limitations:
- - quite slow to run
- - not supported out of the box; right now to get the function skip you will need to compile your own valgrind
- - recursive functions give confusing total function cost scores which should be ignored
- - the OCaml runtime functions can be confusing if you aren't familiar with them

 Pros:
  - the function call counts are accurate
  - the instruction count information is very accurate